latesun/st/README.md

 ### My Personal st
-This is a fork from [st](https://st.suckless.org).
-There are many patches just for me.
+This is a fork from [st](https://st.suckless.org), inclued my perfered patches.
-:qa

 ### Patches
 #### 1. Use `Shift+(PgUp/PgDn)` or `Shift+MouseWheel` to scrollback